Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

 \subsubsection{Improvement over Baselines (RQ2)}

-Next, we compare KAR with recent baselines that employ pretraining techniques~\footnote{We did not include the results of P5, because when adapting its official code to CTR task, its metrics are notably worse than others even after careful parameter tuning.}.
-The results are presented in Table~\ref{tab:baselines}, from which we make the following observations: (i) Our framework, KAR, significantly outperforms models based on text pretraining or user sequence pretraining.
-For instance, with DIN as the backbone, KAR achieves a 1.92\% improvement in AUC and a 2.79\% improvement in Logloss over VQ-Rec. (ii) Pretraining models based on user sequences, such as UniSRec and VQ-Rec, perform poorly, and even fail to surpass the basic model, DIN.
-This could be attributed to the fact that the two studies originally focus on the sequential recommendation domain with little exploration on feature interaction, while CTR prediction heavily relies on feature interaction.
+Next, we compare KAR with recent baselines using language models or sequence representation pretraining on CTR task.
+The results are presented in Table~\ref{tab:baselines}, from which we make the following observations: (i) KAR significantly outperforms models based on pretrained language models.
+For instance, with DIN as the backbone on Amazon-Books, KAR achieves a 0.91\% improvement in AUC and a 1.27\% improvement in LogLoss over the strongest baseline TALLRec. (ii) When integrating PLMs into RSs, the improvements brought by smaller PLMs are relatively modest.
+For instance, UniSRec, VQ-Rec, and P5, based on PLMs with parameters less than one billion, tend to exhibit poorer performance, even worse than the baseline DIN. (iii) Conversely, leveraging LLMs can lead to more substantial improvements, as seen in TALLRec and KAR.
+However, achieving effective enhancements with LLM embedding as initialization proves challenging, \eg, there is little difference between the results of LLM2DIN and DIN.